 Set keywords for resume screening

 If you decide to use technology to help you weed through resumes, you’ll need to set keywords to flag.
 For example, the position you’re hiring for may require a strong knowledge of Adobe Creative Cloud.
-Set that as a keyword so that the software pulls those resumes out for you to review further.
+Set that as a keyword so the software pulls those resumes for you to review further.

 When you feel like you’ve found the right candidate, don’t hesitate to move them to the next step in the recruitment process.
 Good hires are hard to find, even more so in a strong economy.
 If a resume catches your eye and hits all the right notes, schedule a screening interview to see if the candidate is as good in person as they are on paper.
 Otherwise, you might miss an opportunity to bring on a great fit for the team.